Johnson & Johnson (JNJ) is a Top Dividend Stock Right Now: Should You Buy?

 Cash flow can come from bond interest, interest from other types of investments, and of course, dividends.
 A dividend is the distribution of a company's earnings paid out to shareholders; it's often viewed by its dividend yield, a metric that measures a dividend as a percent of the current stock price.
 Many academic studies show that dividends make up large portions of long-term returns, and in many cases, dividend contributions surpass one-third of total returns.

 Johnson & Johnson in Focus

 Johnson & Johnson (JNJ) is headquartered in New Brunswick, and is in the Medical sector.
-The stock has seen a price change of 5.79% since the start of the year.
-The world's biggest maker of health care products is paying out a dividend of $0.9 per share at the moment, with a dividend yield of 2.64% compared to the Large Cap Pharmaceuticals industry's yield of 2.91% and the S&P 500's yield of 1.9%.
+The stock has seen a price change of 3.63% since the start of the year.
+The world's biggest maker of health care products is currently shelling out a dividend of $0.95 per share, with a dividend yield of 2.84%.
+This compares to the Large Cap Pharmaceuticals industry's yield of 3.07% and the S&P 500's yield of 2.02%.

-Taking a look at the company's dividend growth, its current annualized dividend of $3.60 is up 1.7% from last year.
+Looking at dividend growth, the company's current annualized dividend of $3.80 is up 7.3% from last year.
 Over the last 5 years, Johnson & Johnson has increased its dividend 5 times on a year-over-year basis for an average annual increase of 6.11%.
-Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-Johnson & Johnson's current payout ratio is 44%.
-This means it paid out 44% of its trailing 12-month EPS as dividend.
+Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Right now, Johnson & Johnson's payout ratio is 44%, which means it paid out 44% of its trailing 12-month EPS as dividend.